bitcraze/bitcraze-website/src/development/contribute/index.md

 to find the right solution?
 Not sure of how to write a unit test?
 We are here to help you!

-Post a question in the [forum](//forum.bitcraze.io), add an issue on [github](https://github.com/bitcraze) or drop us an email at contact@bitcraze.io to get help.
+Post a question in the [discussion page](//discussions.bitcraze.io), add an issue on [github](https://github.com/bitcraze) or drop us an email at contact@bitcraze.io to get help.
 You can also submit a issue with the request to one of the [repos on github](https://github.com/bitcraze) to get the communities opinion.